 You succeeded in being one of Dow’s first woman R&D Fellows and went on to success in the notoriously male dominated start-up world.
 What challenges did gender create, and how did you overcome those challenges?

 You get used to being the only “girl.”
 I was the only girl in most of my high school math and science classes.
 I was the only girl who didn’t take home economics in high school.
 Many of you probably don’t even know what that is!
-I got used to not quite fitting in early on, and I think that helped in some weird way.
+I got used to not fitting in early on, which helped in some weird ways.
 At least I was more comfortable often being the only woman in the room later in my career.

-I would say that during my career, the most challenging times were when people said (directly or behind my back) that I got something (a promotion, a project, an opportunity) because I was a woman.
-That really hurts – don’t do it to others.
-So, all I could do was work hard and show them I was up to the task, because I knew I could do it.
+During my career, the most challenging times were when people said (directly or behind my back) that I got something (a promotion, a project, an opportunity) because I was a woman.
+That hurts – don’t do it to others.
+So, all I could do was work hard and show them I was up to the task because I knew I could do it.

 How have your parents influenced your leadership style?

 My parents came from rural North Dakota farming backgrounds.
-All they knew was that if their kids got a good education and worked hard, that we would be successful.
+All they knew was that they would succeed if their kids got a good education and worked hard.
 My two brothers and I did that.
-They didn’t know what chemists did or what I did or what Dow did – but they told me to work hard.
+They didn’t understand what chemists did, what I did, or what Dow did – but they told me to work hard.

 What is the one thing you wish you had learned earlier in your career?

-Take a little more time off, allow others to do more for you.
-A good work ethic is important, but before you know it, you sort of forget how to turn it off and relax.
+Take a little more time off, and allow others to do more for you.
+A good work ethic is essential, but you forget how to turn it off and relax before you know it.

 You have lived in some very cold climates like Midland, MI, Fargo, ND, and Madison, WI.
 Now you’re in San Diego, where it seems every day is 75 degrees and sunny.
 Anything you miss about those colder climates?

 Haha.
 I miss my friends and family.
-I don’t miss a single snowflake, blizzard, ice storm, winter coat, mittens, etc. In fact, I am so spoiled here in not thinking about weather that I have travelled to other places in the winter and forgot a coat.
+I don’t cut a single snowflake, blizzard, ice storm, winter coat, mittens, etc. I am so spoiled here in not thinking about the weather that I have traveled to other places in the winter and forgot a coat.

 Dr. Dee Strand is CSO at Wildcat Discovery Technologies, a materials discovery company focused on battery materials and other clean energy applications.
 Dr. Strand has over twenty five years of experience in materials research, development, and commercialization, primarily in the areas of energy storage and electronic applications.
 Prior to joining Wildcat in 2013, Dr. Strand served as a Research Fellow at Dow Chemical, where she was the technical lead in Dow Energy Materials, as well as the Principal Investigator on external research programs with universities and national labs on battery materials.
 Dr. Strand completed her PhD in Analytical Chemistry at the University of Wisconsin-Madison.